-Major guidelines Advantages and desired outcomes References Create an interoperable offer Favour interactions between technologies and the targets Landwehr et al., 2016 Coordinate the offer Compensate for inadequacies of each solution used in isolation IPAWS, 2006 Design a single platform piloted by a single manager Avoid multiplying alert tools and centralize the entire offer Sorensen et Sorensen, 2000 Send single messages Avoid contradictory or different messages depending on the services, to reduce uncertainties and hesitations IBZ, 2017 Satisfy a multi-phenomenon Be adapted to the plurality of phenomena, and take into account Nadim et al., 2013; logic interactions between different types of risk Adapt the alert to space-time aspects Target the alert in time and in space, so that information reaches the right people at the right time Reghezza-Zitt et al., 2015 Define a scale of alerts depending on the phenomena Decline the systems at different levels of observation, depending on the hazards involved and the territories under consideration Douvinet, 2018 Define the alert timing Modulate the alert depending on the time before the first impacts Péroche, 2016 Define a multi-channel Decah a maximum of name in a short time IPAWS, 2006; system Reach a maximum of people in a short time IBZ, 2017 Adapt the alert to the needs of Be able to respond to the evolving needs of populations, to the context, and Kouabénan, 2006; Weiss the targets to individuals' perception of the danger et al., 2011 of an evolving population.
+Major guidelines Advantages and desired outcomes References Create an interoperable offer Favour interactions between technologies and the targets Landwehr et al., 2016 Coordinate the offer Compensate for inadequacies of each solution used in isolation IPAWS, 2006 Design a single platform piloted by a single manager Avoid multiplying alert tools and centralize the entire offer Sorensen et Sorensen, 2000 Send single messages Avoid contradictory or different messages depending on the services, to reduce uncertainties and hesitations IBZ, 2017 Satisfy a multi-phenomenon Be adapted to the plurality of phenomena, and take into account Nadim et al., 2013 ; logic interactions between different types of risk Liu et al., 2017 Adapt the alert to space-time Target the alert in time and in space, so that information reaches the right people at the right time Reghezza-Zitt et al., 2015 Define a scale of alerts Decline the systems at different levels of observation, depending on the depending on the phenomena he phenomena hazards involved and the territories under consideration Define the alert timing Modulate the alert depending on the time before the first impacts Péroche, 2016 Define a multi-channel Reach a maximum of neople in a short time IPAWS, 2006 ; system Reach a maximum of people in a short time IBZ, 2017 Adapt the alert to the needs of Be able to respond to the evolving needs of populations, to the context, and Kouabénan, 2006; Weiss the targets to individuals' perception of the danger et al., 2011 of an evolving population.
 Each tool (sirens, smartphone applications or phone calls) must be a piece of a whole, which when merged forms a coordinated system.
-Third, the platform needs to be created by optimizing dissemination channels and to be adapted to contexts (in terms of mitigation, risks, regulations, etc.).
-It must integrate suitable reactions to be prompted from the majority of people.
-Finally, the platform must be developed in order to ensure diffusion using short-wave radio, to overcome network congestion and to avoid the impact of a power failure.
-All the guidelines will then enable a new alerting platform to be designed for France (Fig. 8).
+Third, the platform needs to be created by optimizing dissemination channels and to be